String Diagrammatic Electrical Circuit Theory: The Impedance Calculus

 \begin{proposition}~ \begin{enumerate}[(i)] \item $\lower5pt\hbox{$ $} \semEq \lower5pt\hbox{$ $}$ where $\lower3pt\hbox{$ $} = \lower9pt\hbox{$ $} = \lower3pt\hbox{$ $}$ \item $\lower14pt\hbox{$ $} \semEq \lower5pt\hbox{$ $}$ where $\lower3pt\hbox{$ $} = \lower9pt\hbox{$ $} = \lower2.5pt\hbox{$ $}$ \item $\lower14pt\hbox{$ $} \semEq \lower5pt\hbox{$ $}$ \item $\lower14pt\hbox{$ $} \semEq \lower5pt\hbox{$ $}$\ \ if $V1=V2$, otherwise its semantics is $\emptyset$ (the empty relation) \end{enumerate} \end{proposition}

 It is useful to contrast our treatment with the classical approach.
 Parts (i) and (iii) are standard and often-used equivalences.
 Part (ii) is known classically, but $R3$ is typically given a formula like $R1 R2/(R1+R2)$.
-Classical formulas, however, don't work for all values of $R1$ and $R2$, whereas the graphical one does.
+Classical formulas, however, do not work for all values of $R1$ and $R2$, whereas the graphical one does.
 Given that it mirrors the case for resistors in series, we argue that the graphical formula is the more natural one.
 Finally, in (iv), the empty case is usually excluded by classical treatments.
 A textbook deems such a circuit \textit{degenerate} and ignores that case when proving theorems.
-In $\mathsf{GAA}$ however, the empty relation is first-class and our theorems uniformly also include the empty case.
+In $\mathsf{GAA}$ however, the empty relation is a first-class citizen and our theorems uniformly include the empty case as well.

 \begin{proof} Part (i) is a simple exercise in the use of the impedance calculus:

 For part (ii), we have $\lower14pt\hbox{$ $} \semEq \lower20pt\hbox{$ $} \semEq \lower12pt\hbox{$ $}.$ Now